isaac-sim/IsaacLab/docs/source/migration/migrating_from_omniisaacgymenvs.rst

 ~~~~~~~~~~~~~~~~~

 In OmniIsaacGymEnvs, task config files were defined in ``.yaml`` format.
 With Isaac Lab, configs are now specified
-using a specialized Python class :class:`~omni.isaac.lab.utils.configclass`.
+using a specialized Python class :class:`~isaaclab.utils.configclass`.
 The
-:class:`~omni.isaac.lab.utils.configclass` module provides a wrapper on top of Python's ``dataclasses`` module.
+:class:`~isaaclab.utils.configclass` module provides a wrapper on top of Python's ``dataclasses`` module.
 Each environment should specify its own config class annotated by ``@configclass`` that inherits from the
 :class:`~envs.DirectRLEnvCfg` class, which can include simulation parameters, environment scene parameters,
 robot parameters, and task-specific parameters.